 How to Speak to Toddlers: Speaking ‘Toddler-ese’

+Toddler-ese involves speaking to your toddler in their “native tongue,” which involves repetition of short phrases and mirroring their feelings with body language and facial expressions.
 I discovered Toddler-ese by accident.
-Like most pediatricians, I dealt with 20 tantrums a day from toddlers who hated being at the doctor’s.
-Then I began to notice that when I echoed a bit of the child’s upset feelings back—using a very simple style of language—I could usually convert their crying to laughter (or at least cooperation) in minutes…or less!
+Like most pediatricians, I dealt with 20 tantrums a day from toddlers who hated being at the doctor’s office.
+Then I began noticing that when I echoed a bit of the child’s upset feelings back—using a very simple style of language—I could usually convert their crying to laughter (or at least cooperation) in minutes…or less!

 Toddler-ese is your toddler’s “native tongue.”